ensanguine2279/opentelemetry-distributed-tracing/distributed-tracing.md

 Drilling into the `Span attributes`, we can confirm that it is a 404 Not Found error and the url path is `/api/actors/20`.
 The developers can then investigate the reasons behind why actor entity with `id = 20` is missing.

 ![Garfana Explore - Trace - get actor - 404](.images/garfana-trace-actor-404.jpg)

+Here, we have demonstrated how we can troubleshoot an API erorr using distributed tracing across multiple services.